ICAMS/python-ace/docs/pacemaker/quickstart.md

  - Columns have the following meaning:
     - `ase_atoms`: is the instance of the [ASE](https://wiki.fysik.dtu.dk/ase/) Atoms class.
-This is the main form of storing structural information that `pacemkaer` relies on.
+This is the main form of storing structural information that `pacemaker` relies on.
 It must contain information about atomic positions, corresponding atom types, pbc and lattice vectors.
     - `energy`: total energy of the corresponding `ase_atoms` structure (in eV).
     - `forces`: corresponding atomic forces in the form of 2D array with dimensions [NumberOfAtoms, 3] (in eV/A).
     - `energy_corrected`: total energy of a structure minus a reference energy.